adam-sroka/website/README.md

 To build the site and deploy it using GitHub pages, run `hugo` and commit and push the changes.
 With the current settings in the `config.toml` file, this builds the static site inside the `docs` subdirectory, which is set as the source for GitHub pages deployment.
 -->

+TODO: This is outdated, deployment now runs automatically after pushing to Codeberg using Codeberg CI, so rewrite this.

 To build the site and deploy it to [adam.sr](https://adam.sr) using [Codeberg pages](https://codeberg.page), make sure that your working directory is the directory of this git repository, i.e. `website`, and run the `deploy.sh` script:

 ```bash